AndreaRibuoli/TMKMAKE/README.md

 The OVRDBF command can be used to capture any information that is sent to the session manager, and put it into a database file.

+---
+## BIBLIOGRAPHY
+* Programming with Make on the AS/400, Part 1, MC Press Online, 31-aug-1998, https://www.mcpressonline.com/programming-other/general/programming-with-make-on-the-as400-part-i
+* Programming with Make on the AS/400, Part 2, MC Press Online, 30-sep-1998, https://www.mcpressonline.com/programming-other/general/programming-with-make-on-the-as400-part-2